Want to know which life insurer people are going with in 2018?

 Top life insurance companies by market share

-Market share based on risk lump sum inflows ending in March 2017.
-(Strategic Insight September 2017)
+Market share based on Total Risk Premium Inflows ending in Sept 2017.
+(Strategic Insight)

 Life insurance in 2018: The industry could be due for some changes this year.